return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_atomic_helper_c.rst

 Drivers may set the NO_DISABLE_AFTER_MODESET flag in \ ``flags``\  if the relevant display controllers require to disable a CRTC's planes when the CRTC is disabled.
-This function would skip the ->atomic_disable call for a plane if the CRTC of the old plane state needs a modesetting operation.
+This function would skip the \ :c:type:`drm_plane_helper_funcs.atomic_disable <drm_plane_helper_funcs>`\ call for a plane if the CRTC of the old plane state needs a modesetting operation.
 Of course, the drivers need to disable the planes in their CRTC disable callbacks since no one else would do that.

 The \ :c:func:`drm_atomic_helper_commit`\  default implementation doesn't set the ACTIVE_ONLY flag to most closely match the behaviour of the legacy helpers.